Princesseuh/princesseuh.dev/articles/moonlander-review/moonlander-review.md

 ## Ergonomics and comfort

-T**he wrist supports are surprisingly comfortable** unlike what one might think (They're made of plastic) but at least for me they should have been a little bit larger because often times parts of my hands fall off and it led to a fairly uncomfortable position
+**The wrist supports are surprisingly comfortable** unlike what one might think (They're made of plastic) but at least for me they should have been a little bit larger because often times parts of my hands fall off and it led to a fairly uncomfortable position

 Something often cited in other reviews is the thumb clusters keys being hard to reach and I agree completely with that, the red buttons especially are completely unreachable with a natural hand position for me (I think you're supposed to use them with your index finger??), additionally the keys under it are also relatively hard to reach, mainly the fartest one

 I feel like the angle on the entire thumb cluster is suboptimal and so for the first key especially, I often press the corner of the key and kinda hurt my thumbs.
 However, one thing that should be noted is that the thumb clusters can be angled up and down which does help a lot depending on your hand size but still, it doesn't feel as good as it probably should.
-I would have loved to test [the ErgoDox EZ](https://ergodox-ez.com/), if it had the same problem as the thumb cluster on it is angled fairly differently
+I would have loved to test [the ErgoDox EZ](https://ergodox-ez.com/), to see if it had the same problem as the thumb cluster on it is angled differently

 [image of the thumb cluster]